-PAR PART A - to be completed by the parent
+PART A - to be completed by the parent

-Full r name of child
+Full name of child

 Date of Birth

 School you are applying for

 Does this school give priority for

 exceptional social or medical need?
 Yes / No

 Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.

+Drively will prove be advected ability or beaution that a structure of the second se

-Criterion 2 Priority will next be given to children based on their exceptional medical or social needs or those of their parents.
+Priority will next be given to children based on their exceptional medical or social needs or those of their parents.